Work on matching with a fun, quick scavenger hunt! Your child can match shapes to their outlines.

 While George was gone with Grandpa to run an errand, I quickly searched around the house to find a few objects to trace.

-George caught me finishing up tracing the objects, so it was time to start!
+George caught me tracing the objects just as I was finishing!
+It was time to start!

 George looked at the shapes outlines I drew and could name most of them!
-So the activity focused mostly on the search for the matching object.
-But the fun was in matching the object to the silhouette when he found it and laying the object the right way to fit into its silhouette.
+The fun was in searching for each object, then matching it to the outline the right way.

 Nope.
 And off he was to find the other kind of block.

-See a few other move & learn activities from my co-hosts:
+See a few other move and learn activities from my co-hosts:

 - Star Wars Word Run from The Pleasantest Thing